 - It’s easy to customize with different veggies.

 - The tofu can be baked, air-fried or pan-fried.

 - You’ll love the addictive sticky, sweet orange sauce made with fresh orange juice.

 - It’s made with simple, everyday ingredients.

-You can find the full recipe with quantities below.
+You can find the full recipe with quantities at the end of the post.
 The following sections cover some notes on the ingredients and step-by-step photos to help you make this recipe perfectly every time.